-How to Start a Photo Editing Business
+Steps To Start A Photo Editing Business

-Step 1: Write your Business Plan
+Step 2: Write a Business Plan

 Related: How to write a business plan

-Step 2: Name the Business
+Step 3: Register the Business

 Forming an LLC sounds complicated and expensive, but using an entity formation service guides you through the process so you know it was done right.